Posterior Cervical Fusion Newport Beach & Orange County, CA

 Robert Louis, MD, your Orange County Neurosurgeon, performs Posterior Cervical Fusion (PCF) to treat patients suffering from cervical fractures or instability and other spinal conditions, such as tumors, infections, and deformity.
 It may also be performed together with multi-level anterior cervical surgery.

-Benefit of Posterior Cervical Fusion
+Benefits of Posterior Cervical Fusion

-Reduction in pain
+- Reduction in pain

-Reduction in continuing spine degeneration
+- Reduction in continuing spine degeneration

-Improves quality of life
+- Improves quality of life

 Posterior Cervical Fusion Procedure

-Your physician will review your condition and explain all of your treatment options, including medications, physical therapy, and other surgeries such as removal of the diseased disc, fusion, etc. You will be required to fast the evening before surgery and you may need to stop taking some medications in advance of the procedure.
+Your physician will review your condition and explain all of your treatment options, including medications, physical therapy, and other surgeries such as the removal of the diseased disc, fusion, etc. You will be required to fast the evening before surgery and you may need to stop taking some medications in advance of the procedure.
 These medications may include aspirin and nonsteroidal anti-inflammatory drugs, as well as blood thinners.
 Additionally, all nutritional supplements need to be stopped at least one month prior to surgery.
-Before your surgery you will meet with a spine surgeon to review the surgery, the area of the cervical spine being operated on, and sign consent forms.
-He or she will discuss potential risks and benefits of the procedure and this is a good time to ask questions.
+Before your surgery, you will meet with a spine surgeon to review the surgery, and the area of the cervical spine being operated on, and sign consent forms.
+He or she will discuss the potential risks and benefits of the procedure and this is a good time to ask questions.
 You may be measured for a cervical collar or brace prior to surgery.
 Your surgeon may also schedule you for a pre-surgical medical evaluation.

 Most patients are able to go home 3-5 days after surgery.
-Before patients go home, physical therapists and occupational therapists work with patients and instruct them on proper techniques of getting in and out of bed and walking independently.
+Before patients go home, physical therapists and occupational therapists work with patients and instruct them on proper techniques for getting in and out of bed and walking independently.
 Patients are instructed to avoid excessive bending and twisting of the neck in the acute postoperative period (first 1-2 months).
-Patients can gradually begin to bend and twist their neck after 2-3 months after the fusion solidifies and the pain subsides.
+Patients can gradually begin to bend and twist their necks after 2-3 months after the fusion solidifies and the pain subsides.
 Patients are also instructed to avoid heavy lifting in the postoperative period (first 2-4 months).

-Brace- Most patients are required to wear a neck brace post-surgery to reduce the pain and stress on the neck area and help improve bone healing.
+Most patients are required to wear a neck brace post-surgery to reduce the pain and stress on the neck area and help improve bone healing.

-Wound Care- The wound area should remain covered with a gauze bandage secured in place with tape.
+The wound area should remain covered with a gauze bandage secured in place with tape.
 The area should be kept clean and dry.
 The bandage should generally be changed every 1-2 days, especially after showering.

-Return to Work and Sports- Patients may return to light work duties around 2-4 weeks after PCF procedure.
-Patients may return to moderate level of work and light sports activities about 3 months after the surgery, when the pain has subsided and the neck strength and mobility has stabilized with physical therapy.
-Patients who have undergone single-level cervical fusion may return to heavy work and sports activities once the surgical pain has subsided and the neck strength and mobility has stabilized after physical therapy.
+Patients may return to light work duties around 2-4 weeks after the PCF procedure.
+Patients may return to a moderate level of work and light sports activities about 3 months after the surgery when the pain has subsided and the neck strength and mobility have stabilized with physical therapy.
+Patients who have undergone single-level cervical fusion may return to heavy work and sports activities once the surgical pain has subsided and the neck strength and mobility have stabilized after physical therapy.
 Patients who have undergone multi-level cervical fusion are recommended longer rest and advised to avoid high-impact sports and heavy work.

 Doctor’s Visits and Follow-Up